dimantha1234/pipedream/components/twitter/readme.md

 Connect your Twitter account to Pipedream and use tokens in code to use any Twitter API in seconds.
 Pipedream manages the OAuth handshake and refresh process.

-- Instantiate open source components in seconds or author your own (trigger on HTTP requests, timers, cron schedules, or manually)
+- Instantiate open source components in seconds or author your own
-- Emit data on each event to inspect it, trigger Pipedream hosted workflows or access it outside of Pipedream via API
+- Emit events that you can inspect or use to trigger code hosted on Pipedream or in your own app
 - Customize concurrency and rate limits of emitted events
-- Connect to 300+ apps using Pipedream managed auth
-- Use most npm packages with no npm install or package.json required
-- Store and retrieve state using the built-in key-value store
-- Accept user input on deploy via CLI, API, or UI

 ```javascript
 const twitter = require('https://github.com/PipedreamHQ/pipedream/components/twitter/twitter.app.js')